 Because that’s what we’re here for…

-These are our finest brews, crafted in small quantities specifcally for, and available only to, our Yardbird Beer Club members.
+These are our finest.
+Crafted in small quantities specifcally for our Yardbird Beer Club members.
+On special occasion only, they're availble for retail in bottle and on draught.

 Naval General Order No. 99, issued by Secretary of the Navy Josephus Daniels in 1914, banished all alcohol from Naval bases and ships.
 We hereby rescind the order on Mare Island.
 This is our finest porter, aged in former whiskey and pinot noir wine barrels for six months, blended, and then bottle-conditioned to perfection in a historic bomb shelter on Mare Island.
 Intense, with hints of chocolate, coffee, fresh-milled grain, vanilla spice, toast, and a distant, elegant echo of fine whiskey, this limited-production reserve brew has balance yet heft on the palate, with creaminess derived from extended barrel and bottle aging.
 You have your orders.